 Prior to commencing her law practice, Ms. Longroy was first an analytical chemist then gained extensive regulatory experience with laws governing the registration and manufacturing of pesticides and animal drugs.

 in Law Governing Pesticides

-"Protecting Your Client's Backside from Environmental Downside: How Buyers Can Assess and Manage Environmental Exposure in Real Estate Transactions," 40th Annual Advanced Real Estate Law, July 12-14, 2018.View this article.
+"Protecting Your Client's Backside from Environmental Downside: How Buyers Can Assess and Manage Environmental Exposure in Real Estate Transactions," 40th Annual Advanced Real Estate Law (July 2018) (prepared in connection with related speaking engagement).View this article.

 "Who is the Consultant Working for?"
 Guida, Slavich & Flores, P.C.
 (October 2017).View this article.